 4. Hartz UltraGuard Flea & Tick Collar

-This lightweight, water-resistant collar is a practical pick for dogs that enjoy outdoor play.
-It can be worn alongside a regular collar and suits both adult dogs and puppies over 12 weeks old.
-The fresh scent is present but not overwhelming.
+This lightweight collar offers a hands-off approach to flea and tick control for dogs that spend time outdoors.
+It can be worn with a regular collar and is suitable for both adult dogs and puppies over 12 weeks.
+The scent is present but not overpowering, making it a practical everyday option.

 What We Like: